Keyz078/nextcloudcli/README.md

 Nextcloud bash script for upload and download

 #### Features:
-- Upload and download to or from your nextcloud host
+- Interactive upload and download to or from your nextcloud host
 - Simple saved login session (Stored in $HOME/.nextcloud_session)

 #### How to: